xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### slice(*array*, *indexStart*, *indexEnd*)
 Obtain a slice of a string or scale between the given indices.

+### some(*array*, *test*)
+Test whether at least one element in the array passes the test implemented by the provided function.
+It returns true if, in the array, it finds an element for which the provided function returns true; otherwise it returns false.
+It doesn't modify the array.
+If no array is provided it defaults to the current scale.
+If no test is provided it defaults to truthiness.

 ### sort(*scale = $$*, *compareFn*)
 Sort the current/given scale in ascending order.